-The application deadline is February 1st.
-Please note that only complete applications will be reviewed and this includes three references.
+The application deadline is February 1st, 2023.
+Only complete applications (including references) will be reviewed.

 You will need to provide your unofficial documents: final transcript, proof of graduation, CV, Statement of Purpose, proof of English language, and the Computer Science Background Form.